Zankel-Engineering/nest-typescript-keycloak-jwt/README.md

-This is a [Nest Js](https://github.com/nestjs/nest) project configured for Docker
+This is a [Nest Js](https://github.com/nestjs/nest) project configured for Docker.
+It abstracts JWT communication with a Keycloak SSO server and stores the refresh token securely in a http only cookie.

 ## Installation